ALS / Lou Gehrig's Disease

 People with ALS are generally very successful operating the Eyegaze Edge.
 Consideration must be made for potential eye challenges as a result of the progression of the disease.
 Users with ALS may in time experience droopy eyelids, dry eyes, or inhibited range of eye movement.
 Adjustments to both the Eyegaze software and hardware may often accommodate those issues.
 Droopy Eyelid Compensation in the Eyegaze Edge will automatically accommodate users with ptosis of the eyelids.

 Limited eye movement in some people with very advanced ALS makes it difficult or impossible for them to perform the more complex Eyegaze functions, such as typing, on traditional Direct-select Eyegaze keyboards.
 Two solutions are included in every Eyegaze Edge: a large-key two-stroke keyboard and a scanning keyboard with an eye motion switch.
-Additionally, the optional Grid 3 program makes it possible to create custom screens that can accommodate limited eye movement.
+Additionally, the Eyeworld program makes it possible to create custom screens that can accommodate limited eye movement.

 Testimonials